samhattangady/mulki/content/epilogue.md

 The exam came in the form of an opportunity for an adventure.
-But in order to be able to actually see the opportunity for what it was, and then be able to accept it, I needed to have learnt all the lessons that were part of my syllabus.
+But in order to be able to actually see the opportunity for what it was, and then be able to accept it, I needed to have learnt all the lessons that were part of my _syllabus_.

-I got to know my fellow adventurer because I was [leading a kayaking expedition](/chapter5), and making sure I was taking every effort in ensuring that the guests felt comfortable, and [talking to them](/chapter6), so that we could all get the most out of our experience.
+I got to meet my fellow adventurer because I had taken up the resposibility to [lead kayaking expeditions](/chapter5), and was using that opportunity to [talk to the guests](/chapter6), so that we could all get the most out of our experience.

 It only happened because of a certain sense of [patience and